egemen-dev/mobility_uniqueness/README.md

   translates :name,        type: :string translates :description, type: :text

-  validates_uniqueness_of_translated :name,        error_message: 'name is not unique' validates_uniqueness_of_translated :description, error_message: 'description should be unique' end
+  validates_uniqueness_of_translated :name,        message: 'name is not unique' validates_uniqueness_of_translated :description, message: 'description should be unique' end
 ```